Spoke card: Uses

 The spoke card is wedged between the spokes of the wheel at the point where they cross each other.
 Although the spoke card is hard to read while the bicycle is in motion, it provides a cheap way to label them in the absence of a proper race number plaque under the top tube, and is less likely to attract the attention of the authorities than a number on the rider's back.

 Maps for social bicycle rides have been printed on spokecards for the riders' reference.

 Many messengers retain spoke cards after the event, accumulating several on the wheel.
 Other city riders sometimes fix spoke cards to their wheels as an affectation of messenger culture.
-Many times participants of large group rides, such as those organized by groups like the Midnight Ridazz or Critical Mass receive spoke cards and affix them to their spokes.
+Many times participants of large group rides, such as those organized by groups like the Midnight Ridazz, Critical Mass and Social Cycling NYC receive spoke cards and affix them to their spokes.

 Spoke cards have evolved to serve such diverse functions as memorials for fallen messengers, as artwork, and as political placards in bike messenger association elections, and even in the 2008 United States presidential election.

-Author Amy Walker advocates using spoke cards as advertising fliers, however, this can be controversial since many cyclists do not appreciate strangers touching their bicycles, and spoke cards end up easily as litter on the streets.
+Author Dan Goldwater advocates using spoke cards as advertising fliers, however, this can be controversial since many cyclists do not appreciate strangers touching their bicycles, and spoke cards end up easily as litter on the streets.

 Bike Index, a bike registration service, provides instructions for printing spoke cards with QR codes that contain information about the particular bicycle and its registration.